deepomicslab/crux/docs/concepts.md

   Primitive elements cannot have children.
 - **Components**, containers that can have all 3 types of components as children inside.
   `Component`s are merely containers, so they never actually render anything on the graph;
-  however, they can affect the behaviors of its children; for example, a component defines a local coordinate system for all its children.
+  however, they can affect the behaviors of its children; for example, a component defines a local coordinate system for all their children.
 - **Custom Components**, subclasses of `Component` that have predefined children inside.
-  Depending on their settings, it might be possible or impossible to add extra children to it.
+  Depending on their settings, it might be possible or impossible to add extra children to it (will be covered later).

 Use the following syntax to define an element or component.